jvican/sbt-release-early/README.md

 ![jcenter](https://user-images.githubusercontent.com/2462974/27399886-89e42258-56be-11e7-8608-796a71b1db0d.png)

-Then, you're ready to go.
-Next time you push a git tag to the CI, `releaseEarly` will also sync your artifacts with Maven Central for free.
+Then, if you provide all the required [credentials](#configure-your-ci-and-your-build), `releaseEarly` will will sync your artifacts with Maven Central for free.

 [sbtdynver]: https://github.com/dwijnand/sbt-dynver
 [sbtpgp]: https://github.com/sbt/sbt-pgp